Empire / Regency (approx. 1795-1820)

 • the Afternoon, Dinner and Opera Dress (called "Half Dress", semi-formal)

-• the Evening, Ball and Court gowns ("Full Dress", usually had trains (pinned up for dancing))
+• the Evening, Ball and Court Gowns ("Full Dress", usually had trains (pinned up for dancing))

 • the Riding Habit (women's clothes for horseback riding, normally very long to cover the legs when sitting on horseback))